Zsolt Kalmár: DAC Dunajská Streda

+Fehérvár

+On 11 August 2023, he was signed by Nemzeti Bajnokság I club Fehérvár FC.
+On 25 November 2023, he got injured during a 2023–24 Nemzeti Bajnokság I match against Kecskeméti TE.
+In January 2024, his knee was operated; therefore, he would be absent from the UEFA Euro 2024.

 International career

 Kalmár was part of the Hungary national under-19 team at the 2014 UEFA European Under-19 Championship and the under-20 team at the 2015 FIFA U-20 World Cup.

 Kalmár has 23 caps for the senior team.
 He debuted against Denmark on 22 May 2014 coming on as a half-time substitute.
 His first appearance in the starting eleven came in a friendly to Russia.

 After a long pause, he returned to the national team and played against Greece on 20 November 2022.
 He scored the second goal and thus the winning goal in a 2–1 victory at the Puskás Aréna.